zenml-io/vscode-zenml/README.md

 ### 3. Set Up a ZenML Stack (if you don't already have one)

 For testing the extension, you'll need an actual stack to test commands on.
 For a quick setup, follow the [ZenML "A starter project" guide](https://docs.zenml.io/user-guide/starter-guide/starter-project) to set up a starter project.
+Also, remember to execute ZenML CLI commands outside of any virtual environments to maintain consistency with the expected command behavior.

 ## Pull Requests